 The results of all the experiments done in this work are not used only at the design stage for choosing the right type of TEG or DC-DC converter but are also used by the firmware to adaptively decide radio transmission parameters at run-time.
 The firmware that is running on the cortex M3 receives a temperature reading of the surface of the bolt and the energy level of the supercap.
 The temperature reading which is going to be transmitted to a central controller is also used by the application to estimate the amount of power that is being generated by TEG using characterization information in section 3.1.
 The application then measures the amount of energy stored in the supercapacitor.

 Based on these two values (TEG power and energy in the supercap) and assessment of the channel from previous transmissions the application makes a revision on the transmission power and the duty cycle values.
 If the energy in the supercap is below a threshold EL, the application takes the system into a low power mode after scheduling the next wakeup to Twake.
 Twake is the time the TEG takes to charge the supercap to EH and it is easy to calculate as the application already estimate the amount of power the TEG is generating and the charging profile of the supercap by the DC-DC converter from section 3.2.
-The flow is depicted in figure 9.
+The application flow is depicted in figure 9.

 Figure 9.
 Flowchart of the adaptive parameter transmission adjustment